Wednesday, April 29, 2009

 • 1/2 tsp cayenne pepper

-• 1 cup sour cream
+• 1 cup sour cream, cream, or coconut milk

-• 1/2 cup chopped cilantro (including stems)
+• 1/2 cup cilantro, chopped (including stems)

-2. Remove and discard skin from the chicken thighs.
-Wash thighs and add to the masala.
-Stir well.
-Cook chicken thighs for 10 minutes, until the chicken looks cooked on the outside.
-Add sour cream and water and stir well.
+1. In a large pan, heat oil on medium heat for one minute.
+Add onions and cinnamon, and sauté for five to eight minutes, until onions are golden.
+2. Add garlic and sauté for four more minutes.
+Add ginger, tomatoes, salt, pepper, turmeric, cumin, coriander, garam masala and cayenne.
+Cook the masala for five minutes, until the oil separates.3.
+Add chicken to the masala and stir thoroughly.
+Cook for 10 minutes, until the chicken looks cooked on the outside.
+4. Add sour cream, cream or coconut milk, and stir.
 Increase the heat to medium-high.
 When curry starts to boil, reduce the heat to medium, cover and cook for 15 minutes, stirring two or three times, until chicken is completely cooked.
-Poke the thighs with a knife.
+Note: poke the thighs with a knife.
 If the meat is still pink, cook for five more minutes.
-Remove and discard the cinnamon stick.
-Cool curry for at least half an hour.
+5. Remove and discard the cinnamon sticks and add chickpeas.
+6. If using bone-in chicken, cool curry for at least half an hour and transfer cooked chicken to a mixing bowl.
+After chicken has cooled a bit, peel meat off the bones and discard the bones.
+Stir the chicken back into the curry and heat medium heat until it starts to boil lightly.
+7. Stir in cilantro immediately before serving.

 Recipes by the Haggis and the Herring: tasty world recipes tested in our kitchen